Student Loan Forbearance or Deferment: How to Choose

 Need a break from student loan payments?
 You have options.

 When you have student loans, the last thing you want to do is fall into default because you can’t afford the payments.
-Default can impact your credit and have other effects on your long-term financial future.
+A default can impact your credit and have other effects on your long-term financial future.
 If you’re facing financial difficulty, or have some other issue, there are two options that allow you to hit the pause button on your federal student loan payments: forbearance and deferment.

 Deciding between forbearance and deferment for your student loans can be a tough decision, but here’s the information you need to make the right choice for your situation.